 After all dependent applications are migrated, the old account can be decommissioned.

-Use the list view in the application’s Properties tab to update properties.
-If you use the text view to update properties, colons in property names must be escaped, for example:
+If you use the Table View in the application’s Properties tab to update properties, you don’t need to escape the colons in property names, for example: